Fees

 We calculated the fee based on the anticipated costs of regulating PAs and AAs and fulfilling the statutory duties outlined in legislation.

-This means that some PAs and AAs will pay more than doctors for their registration and annual fee, while others will pay less.
 As the true cost of regulating PAs and AAs becomes clearer over time, we’ll keep our fees under review to understand if any adjustments are required.